sanjan174/sanjan174/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/sanjan174](https://github.com/sanjan174)

-- 💬 Ask me about - 🔍I'm Proficient in front -end and back-end development
+- 💬 Ask me about
+- I'm Proficient in front -end and back-end development
--  🔧I’m currently exploring Reactive Web application
+- I’m currently exploring Reactive Web application
 - Skilled in full-stack development with a focus on the MERN stack(MongoDB, Express js ,React ,Node js).

 - 📫 How to reach me **Email-sanjansanjanraj@gmail.com**